LHC experiments for long-lived particles of the dark sector: Dedicated LLP Experiments at the LHC

 There is a constantly growing list of experiments planned for the LHC optimised for the detection of feebly interacting particles.
 Their projected added value stems mostly from their different operation and geometry parameters: angle w.r.t.\ the beam axis, the detector volume and distance from IP --- probing different ranges of lifetime, couplings to SM and boost (mass) ---, their time scale and the detector design.

 Besides the detectors highlighted below, there are other, operating or future, non-LHC experiments with sensitivity to DM and other portal models.
-Such cases include BaBar,~\cite{BaBar:2017tiz} existing CERN beam-dump experiments, like the NA48/2,~\cite{NA482:2015wmo} NA62~\cite{NA62:2020xlg} and NA64,~\cite{Banerjee:2019pds} the Fermilab SeaQuest~\cite{Berlin:2018pwi} and the reactor experiment SoLid.~\cite{Roy:2021mke} Proposed experiments include the Search for Hidden Particles (SHiP)~\cite{SHiP:2015vad} at the CERN Beam Dump Facility, the HECATE~\cite{Chrzaszcz:2020emg} for the FCC-ee or CEPC, GAZELLE~\cite{Dreyer:2021aqd} in Bell~II at SuperKEKB, SUBMET~\cite{Choi:2020mbk} at J-PARC and FerMINI~\cite{Kelly:2018brz} at Fermilab, among others.
+Such cases include BaBar,~\cite{BaBar:2017tiz} existing CERN beam-dump experiments, like the NA48/2,~\cite{NA482:2015wmo} NA62~\cite{NA62:2020xlg} and NA64,~\cite{Banerjee:2019pds} the Fermilab SeaQuest~\cite{Berlin:2018pwi} and the reactor experiment SoLid.~\cite{Roy:2021mke} Proposed experiments include the Search for Hidden Particles (SHiP)~\cite{SHiP:2015vad} at the CERN Beam Dump Facility, SHADOWS~\cite{Baldini:2021hfw} at the CERN North Area, LUXE-NPOD~\cite{Bai:2021dgm} at DESY, HECATE~\cite{Chrzaszcz:2020emg} for the FCC-ee or CEPC, GAZELLE~\cite{Dreyer:2021aqd} in Bell~II at SuperKEKB, SUBMET~\cite{Choi:2020mbk} at J-PARC and FerMINI~\cite{Kelly:2018brz} at Fermilab, among others.